hyphaene-npm/redux-friends/README.md

 Redux-friends is a set of helpers designed to remove at its best the verbose part of redux use.
 It is therefore opiniated on the declaration part, by trying to let you declare only what you can't avoid.

-This package is designed to work with [reduxifire](https://www.npmjs.com/package/reduxifire) with I maintain too, a CLi to generate a redux folder based on this library.
+This package is designed to work with [reduxifire](https://www.npmjs.com/package/reduxifire) which I maintain too, a CLi to generate a redux folder based on this library's helpers.

 See below the example section for a redux implementation using redux-friends